 – Melbournians, baby items can go to St Kilda Mums.
 Even if they have been used.
 A comprehensive list of acceptable items is available here.

-– If you are able to keep your unwanted gifts until next Christmas, in December department stores often collect new toys for disadvantaged children.
+– If you are able to keep your unwanted gifts until next December, department stores often collect new toys for disadvantaged children.

 – Op shops are everywhere.
 Perhaps don’t use the shop right near the giver’s house, just in case they wander in and see the unwanted gifts in question.
 Oops.